HigherOrderCO/Bend/docs/lazy-definitions.md

 This code will work as expected, since `cons` and `nil` are lambdas without free variables, they will be automatically floated to new definitions if the [float-combinators](compiler-options.md#float-combinators) option is active, allowing them to be unrolled lazily by hvm.

-To handle recursion properly, recursive calls should be wrapped in top-level combinators.
-This ensures lazy unrolling of recursive terms, preventing infinite expansion during reduction.
-While [supercombinators](https://en.wikipedia.org/wiki/Supercombinator) are commonly used for this purpose, other combinator patterns can work as well, as long as they're lifted to the top level.
+The recursive part of the function should be part of a combinator that is not in an active position.
+That way it can be lifted into a top-level function which is compiled into a lazy reference thus preventing the infinite expansion.
+[Supercombinators](https://en.wikipedia.org/wiki/Supercombinator) can be used in order to ensure said lazy unrolling of recursive terms.
+Other combinator patterns can work as well, as long as they're lifted to the top level.

 If you have a set of mutually recursive functions, you only need to make one of the steps lazy.
 This might be useful when doing micro-optimizations, since it's possible to avoid part of the small performance cost of linearizing lambdas.